rockerbacon/modorganizer2-linux-installer/README.md

 - either _curl_ or _wget_
 - _zenity_
 - _protontricks-launcher_: should be available after installing `protontricks` already, if not see [this](https://github.com/Matoking/protontricks#desktop)

-All requirements should be readily available in your distribution's package manager.

-**Steam Deck users**: Protontricks must be installed through the Discover app.

 #### Installation steps